Notable People

 The single case most Americans associate with Katz is the representation of Christine Blasey Ford during Brett Kavanaugh's confirmation fight.
 Katz's official profile still foregrounds that work, and the firm's later statements continue to revisit it, including an October 2024 response to Senate findings about the FBI's supplemental investigation.

 That persistence matters.
-The Ford matter did not simply make Katz famous for a season.
-It turned her into a recognizable symbol of a larger legal and cultural shift: the movement of sexual-harassment and sexual-assault allegations from controlled workplace or settlement channels into national institutional confrontation.
+The Ford matter made Katz famous for a season and turned her into a recognizable symbol of a larger legal and cultural shift: the movement of sexual-harassment and sexual-assault allegations from controlled workplace or settlement channels into national institutional confrontation.

 Katz did not create that confrontation by herself.
 But she became one of the lawyers who knew how to navigate it when the stakes involved senators, nominees, universities, media scrutiny, and millions of hostile viewers.